swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

       return 84
     }
     group.addTask(executorPreference: globalConcurrentExecutor) {
-      // using 'globalConcurrentExecutor', overriden preference
+      // using 'globalConcurrentExecutor', overridden preference
       //
       // using the global concurrent executor -- effectively overriding
       // the task executor preference set by the outer scope back to the